 Learn more: Financing Your Laundromat Business

-Coin laundry businesses come in many shapes and sizes, and in future blog posts, we will look at the benefits of the different types of store.
+Coin laundry businesses come in many shapes and sizes, and in future blog posts, we will look at the benefits of the different types of stores.
 In particular, we will explore the growing trend of hybrid laundry cafes and laundry-bars.
 But in general, laundromats will fall into two broad categories: the fully-staffed/full-service store and the unattended/self-service store.

 Fully-staffed, Full-service Coin Laundry Business

 If you like the idea of employing staff and providing a range of laundry services, a staffed laundromat may be right for you.
-This type of store typically provides different sizes of coin operated washer and dryers and a range of specialty services like wash & fold, dry cleaning, and delivery services that support the laundry needs of their customers.
+This type of store typically provides different sizes of coin-operated washer and dryers and a range of specialty services like wash & fold, dry cleaning, and delivery services that support the laundry needs of their customers.